-- Goal 12: Manage all garbage and recycling operations to reduce their nuisance, safety and environmental impacts on workers and the public. - Goal 13: Invest in communities that receive garbage and recyclables from the Metro region so that those communities regard solid waste facilities as assets. - Goal 16: Maintain a system of facilities, from small recycling drop-off depots to larger full-service stations, to ensure equitable distribution of and access to services. - (2) The effect that granting a franchise will have on the cost of solid waste disposal and recycling services for the citizens of the region; - Forest Grove Transfer Station has not requested any significant change in authorization or activities at this facility.
-The effect of granting a renewed franchise would be to minimize significant disruption to the solid waste system with regard to the cost of solid waste recycling and disposal services for the residents of the region in 2020. - (3) Whether granting a franchise is likely to adversely affect the health, safety and welfare of Metro's residents in an unreasonable manner; - Metro staff is not aware of any facility incidents or operating procedures that have adversely affected the health, safety and welfare of Metro's residents in an unreasonable manner during the term of the current franchise.
+- Goal 12: Manage all garbage and recycling operations to reduce their nuisance, safety and environmental impacts on workers and the public. - Goal 13: Invest in communities that receive garbage and recyclables from the Metro region so that those communities regard solid waste facilities as assets. - Goal 16: Maintain a system of facilities, from small recycling drop-off depots to larger fullservice stations, to ensure equitable distribution of and access to services.

+(2) The effect that granting a franchise will have on the cost of solid waste disposal and recycling services for the citizens of the region;

+GSS Transfer, LLC has not requested any significant change in authorization or activities at this facility.
+The effect of granting a renewed franchise would be to minimize significant disruption to the solid waste with regard to the cost of solid waste recycling and disposal services for the residents of the region in 2020.

+(3) Whether granting a franchise is likely to adversely affect the health, safety and welfare of Metro's residents in an unreasonable manner;

+Metro staff is not aware of any facility incidents or operating procedures that have adversely affected the health, safety and welfare of Metro's residents in an unreasonable manner during the term of the current franchise.
 Staff finds it unlikely that the franchised operation will adversely affect the health, safety and welfare of Metro's residents due to the type of activity performed and the good compliance record of the operator.
-The facility is also regulated and monitored by Metro and DEQ. - (4) Whether granting a franchise is likely to adversely affect nearby residents, property owners, or the existing character or expected future development of the surrounding neighborhood in an unreasonable manner; - Metro staff is not aware of any significant complaints or impacts on the surrounding neighborhood during the term of the current franchise aside from the one comment that was received during the public comment period.
-Staff finds it unlikely that Forest Grove Transfer Station would adversely impact the surrounding neighborhood due to the operator's experience and compliance record. - (5) Whether the applicant has demonstrated the strong likelihood that it will comply with all requirement and standards of this chapter, the administrative rules and performance standards adopted pursuant to Section 5.01.280 and other applicable local, state, and federal laws, rules, and regulations, ordinances, orders or permits pertaining in any manner to the proposed franchise. - Metro has a long history with this facility and staff finds that the applicant is likely to comply with regulations and standards if the franchise is renewed.
+The facility is also regulated and monitored by Metro and DEQ.

+(4) Whether granting a franchise is likely to adversely affect nearby residents, property owners, or the existing character or expected future development of the surrounding neighborhood in an unreasonable manner;

+Metro staff is not aware of any significant complaints or impacts on the surrounding neighborhood during the term of the current franchise.
+Staff finds it unlikely that GSS Transfer, LLC would unreasonably adversely impact the surrounding neighborhood due to the operator's experience and compliance record.

+(5) Whether the applicant has demonstrated the strong likelihood that it will comply with all requirement and standards of this chapter, the administrative rules and performance standards adopted pursuant to Section 5.01.280 and other applicable local, state, and federal laws, rules, and regulations, ordinances, orders or permits pertaining in any manner to the proposed franchise.

+Based on Metro's experience with the facility during the current franchise term, staff finds that the applicant is likely to comply with regulations and standards if the franchise is renewed.